Brian Robinson (loyalist): Commemorative parades

 Robinson's death is commemorated annually in a band parade attended by loyalist bands in the Belfast area.
 One band, Star of the Shankill, has "In Memory of Brian Robinson" written on its crest and emblazoned upon its bass drum.
 The band also attracted controversy when it appeared at a parade organised by the Apprentice Boys that passed near the area in which Robinson killed his victim.
 In 2010, Rab Robinson, the brother of Brian, issued an appeal to the parades organisers to postpone the parade that year, owing to the death of his younger brother earlier that year.

 Robinson is commemorated in a mural on Disraeli Street, off Woodvale Road in Belfast.

-In 2015, his son Robert removed a Special Air Service flag that had been erected by the loyalists at the Twaddell Avenue protest camp.
+In 2015, his son Robert removed a Special Air Service flag that had been erected by the loyalists at Twaddell Avenue protest camp.
 The Shankill UVF was later said to be reviewing its policy of flying the flag.